thorian93/ansible-role-graylog-sidecar/README.md

 ## Here be Dragons!

-This role adds the Elasticsearch repository to the managed system.
+This role adds the Elasticsearch repository to the managed system to install beats.
 Make sure you are not breaking existing repository configuration with this!

 ## Requirements